The most comprehensive nine day itinerary

 Meals included: BLD

-Your lodging will be at the Hotel Mansion Serrano, your home away from home in the Copper Canyon region.
+On arrival, transfer to the Hotel Mansion Serrano, your home away from home in the Copper Canyon.

 Meals included: BL